kedro-org/kedro-academy/swe4ds/configuration/README.md

 # Use configuration

-You were given some code that reads a bunch of files and applies some basic preprocessing.
+You were given some code that reads a set of files and applies some basic preprocessing.

 **Move hardcoded paths and magic numbers to a configuration file.**